What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of

 In addition to the spectrum our radiative transfer simulations track the origin of emission detected in different spectral windows.
-In Figure~\ref{fig:emiss_map} we show a snapshot of the GRRMHD simulation with emission maps produced by \texttt{radpol} code.
-Notice that in comparison to Figure~\ref{fig:remad}, Figure~\ref{fig:emiss_map} shows the model on much larger scales (within $300M$) and plasma density and magnetic field strength are shown in c.g.s. units.
-Here it is evident that the electrons in the GRRMHD model are mildly relativistic with temperature slightly increasing with latitude.
-Hence the seed synchrotron emission is produced in the inner pars of the accretion disk but mostly along the jet funnel wall.
-The inverse-Compton scatterings also take place predominantly along the jet with a small contribution of the disk body.
+In Fig.~\ref{fig:emiss_map} we show a snapshot of the GRRMHD simulation together with emission maps produced by our \texttt{radpol} scheme.
+Notice that in comparison to Fig.~\ref{fig:remad}, Fig.~\ref{fig:emiss_map} shows the model on larger scales (within $50$M) and plasma density and magnetic field strength are shown in c.g.s. units.
+Here it is evident that the electrons in the GRRMHD model are mildly relativistic with temperature increasing with latitude.
+Hence the seed synchrotron emission is produced in the inner parts of the accretion disk but mostly along the jet funnel wall.
+The inverse-Compton scatterings take place along the jet wall but also in the disk region.